-A haircut in the financial world is not pleasant rather painful.
+A haircut in the financial world is not pleasant but rather painful.
 It is basically the difference between the market value of the asset used as collateral and the loan amount.
 For instance, you used a piece of land with a market value of $50,000 as collateral, but the bank gave you a loan of $40,000 on this.
 In this case, the difference of $10,000 (or 20%) is the haircut.

 The amount of haircut largely depends on the lender’s perception of the risk related to the fall in the value of the asset.
-A general rule of thumb is lower the haircut the safer is the loan and vice versa.
+A general rule of thumb is lower the haircut, the safer the loan is, and vice versa.
 Also, a lower haircut allows for more leverage.
 The reduction (or the haircut) is expressed in the form of a percentage.

 Why are Haircuts Used?

 Lenders need to make sure that the money they lend is paid back.
 The biggest assurance, of course, is an agreement with the borrower.
 But, if the borrower fails to repay, then the lender will have to sell the collateral.
 So, the lender needs to ensure that he is able to sell the collateral at a price enough to cover the loan.

 However, the problem is that the value of the assets can go up and down.
 Also, lenders need some time to sell the assets, further leading to volatility.
 Therefore, a haircut provides a buffer against any loss in the value of the collateral.

 For instance, a house could be worth $400 million now.
 But, there is no surety that its value will remain intact by the time the house is sold.
 The house could get damaged in a storm, or a new government policy could impact the value of the house.
 Therefore, lenders may go for about a 40% haircut in such a case.